Claud/not-magical-validator/README.md

 * Scenarios will help you delete those data that should not be in the object.
 * Filters will help you bring the data to the right kind, before checking them.
+* DefaultValues will help you filling undefined fields.

 ## Base example.